sgkit-dev/sgkit/docs/contributing.rst

 The types for parameters and returns should not be added to the docstring, they should be only added as type hints, to avoid duplication.

-A reference for the same should be added in the API documentation file ``docs/api.rst``, which makes them accessible on the user documentation page.
+A reference for each new public function should be added in the API documentation file ``docs/api.rst``, which makes them accessible on the user documentation page.

 By default, examples will be doc-tested.
 Reproducible examples in documentation